Top 5 Reasons to be WFR Certified

 #5: You’ll Enjoy the Experience!

-This June’s Wilderness Medicine Workshop is taught by passionate and knowledgeable instructors from Longleaf Wilderness Medicine and uses a curriculum that is evidence-based and field-tested.
+This spring’s Wilderness Medicine Workshop is taught by passionate and knowledgeable instructors from Longleaf Wilderness Medicine and uses a curriculum that is evidence-based and field-tested.
 Skills training scenarios will give you a chance to practice what you’ve learned so you’ll feel comfortable using them in the field.
 Plus, you’ll get to connect with other people from the area who share your love of the outdoors.